26 February 2015

 The old approach involved keeping my confidential data in a set of encrypted sparse disk images that were stored in Dropbox.
 Dropbox provided both a cloud backup of this data, as well as the mechanism through which the data was shared with my wife.
-Espionage provided an elegant user-interface for mounting and accessing the data on those sparse images.

 The benefit of the old approach was that my confidential documents were secured both locally and in the cloud.
 The problem, though, was that even though cloud-syncing sparse disk images is much more efficient than syncing a non-sparse image—since only modified image bands have to sync—the amount of data that does get synced relative to the underlying change in internal files proved too much.
 For example, a simple change to a text file would result in several megabytes of data to upload to Dropbox—and over our pathetic Spanish ADSL lines, that was just too much.